Unplanned Extubations

 Operational Definition & Bundle

-SPS has developed standard definitions for pediatric HACs based on those used for adult HACs by using a participatory approach led by pediatric safety experts.
-SPS network hospitals rapidly adopted these standard definitions and have come together to develop evidence-based bundles in care delivery for each pediatric HAC.
-The SPS network is working with hospitals to spread and implement these bundles in care delivery in order to accelerate the pace of harm reduction.
+SPS has developed standard definitions for pediatric HACs by leveraging well-established national standards and published literature, tailoring these definitions to provide the necessary context for pediatrics.
+SPS Network hospitals rapidly adopted these tailored definitions and have collaborated to develop evidence-based bundles in care delivery for each pediatric HAC.
+The SPS Network is working with hospitals to spread and implement these bundles in care delivery to accelerate the pace of harm reduction.

 Additional UE Resources